swcarpentry/git-novice/episodes/05-history.md

 The answer is (5)-Both 2 and 4.

-The `checkout` command restores files from the repository, overwriting the files in your working directory.
+The `restore` command restores files from the repository, overwriting the files in your working directory.
 Answers 2 and 4 both restore the *latest* version *in the repository* of the file `data_cruncher.py`.
 Answer 2 uses `HEAD` to indicate the *latest*, whereas answer 4 uses the unique ID of the last commit, which is what `HEAD` means.